Modern Jewish Philosophy

 Short essays from conference participants that consider Spinoza’s legacy and compelling questions in modern Jewish philosophy.

 Learn more about conference timing,

 Spinoza’s ideas and legacy.

-This international conference aims to explore the myriad ways in which Spinoza contributed to the development of modern Jewish philosophy.
+This international conference explored the myriad ways in which Spinoza contributed to the development of modern Jewish philosophy.

-Although Spinoza was banned from the Jewish community in 1656 due to his “abominable heresies,” posterity has come to see his work differently.
-For some he is the central figure of the radical Enlightenment and the secular world.
+Although Spinoza was banned from the Jewish community in 1656 due to his “abominable heresies,” posterity has come to see his work in a different light.
+For some, he is the central figure of the radical Enlightenment and the secular world.
 For others he is the first modern Jew, the harbinger of reforms that make Judaism possible in the modern world.
 Is Spinoza antithetical to the basic tenets of Judaism, or is his work essential to the articulation of a modern Jewish identity?

-Conference sessions will explore Spinoza’s philosophy and its impact on the philosophical, historical, and literary understanding of the modern world.
+Conference sessions explored Spinoza’s philosophy and its impact on the philosophical, historical, and literary understanding of the modern world.

 The conference is supported by: